awslabs/fhir-works-on-aws-deployment/README.md

 git clone https://github.com/awslabs/fhir-works-on-aws-deployment.git
 ```

 **Note**: To modify FHIR Works on AWS, create your own fork of the GitHub repository.
-This allows you to check in any changes you make to your private copy of the solution.
+This allows you to check in any changes you make to your private copy of the code.

 2. Use one of the following links to download FHIR Works on AWS: